mech/Notes/DevOps/Docker/networking.md

 * [Set the IP of the Docker bridge with Systemd](http://container-solutions.com/set-the-ip-of-the-docker-bridge-with-systemd/)

+In single-host machine, you deal with 2 specific networks.
+The first network is the one that your computer is connected to (no surprises here).
+The second is a virtual network that Docker creates called `docker0` to act as a bridge for containers to connect to the first network.

 Every Docker container is assigned an IP address though the `docker0` interface.

 ```